-The fixed bade is a continuous length.
-Because the lengths can exceed 14″, and weight increase with size, consideration must be given to use and carting.
+The fixed blade is a continuous length.
+Because the lengths can exceed 14 inches, and weight increases with size, consideration must be given to use and carting.

-The folded knife has an advantage that you can store the knife safely, in about half the space.
-The sheath for a 7″ fixed blade might be over 10″, but a 7″ folding knife can be folded and tossed pretty much anywhere.
+The folded knife has the advantage that you can store the knife safely, in about half the space.
+The sheath for a 7-inch fixed blade might be over 10 inches, but a 7-inch folding knife can be folded and tossed pretty much anywhere.

 Blade Material: What Type of Steel is Best?

-An important factor when choosing a knife is the material of the blade.
-While they are metal across the board, it’s the type of material – in conjunction with the style of the blade – that needs to be investigated.
+An important factor when choosing a knife is the material of the blade steel.
+While they are metal across the board, it’s the type of material, in conjunction with the style of the blade, that needs to be investigated.

-Some of the considerations that vary with material and design include hardness, flexibility, and edge retention.
+Some of the considerations that vary with material and design include hardness (on the Rockwell hardness scale), flexibility, and edge retention.

 Stainless Steel – Everyone knows that stainless steel isn’t really stainless.
 Not only that, but it will rust if not cared for.

-Carbon Steel – Like its cousin, this is a stainless steel with a higher carbon additive.
-Many carbon steel blades have different recipes, and as a result different names.
+Carbon Steel – Like its cousin, the carbon steel blade is also made of stainless steel with a higher carbon additive.
+Many high-carbon steel blades have different recipes, and as a result, different names.

 AUS-8 Steel – A common stainless steel, hard and durable.

-CPM3V Steel – Another American made powder, it is extremely tough.
-It is not in the stainless steel class, and will tarnish quickly but that will not affect the quality of the blade.
+CPM3V Steel – Another American-made powder, which is extremely tough.
+It’s not in the stainless-steel class and will tarnish quickly but that won’t affect the quality of the blade.

 S30V Steel – This powder steel is made in the USA just outside of Syracuse, NY.
-There are variations in hardening that has created a few different versions, S35VN, for example.
+There are variations in hardening that have created a few different versions, S35VN, for example.

-1095 Steel – A lower cost steel, it’s more durable but varies with recipe.
+1095 Steel – A lower-cost steel, it’s more durable but varies with the recipe.

 1.4116 Steel – While the exact compound is a bit of a mystery, this is the steel used in Swiss Army Knives.
-The softer metal does not hold an edge long, but sharpens quickly and easily.
+The softer metal doesn’t hold an edge long (low edge retention) but sharpens quickly and easily.

-420HC Steel – Another carbon steel, this one is a bit softer and easy to sharpen.
+420HC Steel – Another high carbon steel, this one is a bit softer and easy to sharpen.

 8Cr13MoV Steel – This includes any of the “CR” series of stainless steel.
-This is a Chinese produced steel, primarily found in imported knives.
+This is Chinese-produced knife steel, primarily found in imported knives.
 The higher the first digit, the higher the quality.
 Don’t pick anything lower than an 8Cr.

 Length: How Long Should Your Survival Knife Be?

 The fact is, the length depends on the type of knife, type of blade, and intended uses.
-While there are certainly some helpful guidelines, you certainly wouldn’t want a 14″ bowie in your bug out bag, or a 3″ folded for a weekend hunting trip.
+While there are certainly some helpful guidelines, you certainly wouldn’t want a 14-inch bowie knife in your bug-out bag, or a 3-inch folded for a weekend hunting trip.

-Also keep in mind that longer means heavier, so balance becomes critical.
-Finally, just because a 10″ might be an optimum length for a survival knife, that doesn’t mean it’s optimal for you.
+Also, keep in mind that longer means heavier, so balance becomes critical.
+Finally, just because a 10-inch might be the optimum length for a survival blade, that doesn’t mean it’s optimal for you.

 Blade Tang: Partial or Full Tang?

 Simply put, the tang is the part of the blade that goes into the handle.
-The more tang – that is, the more of the blade that extends into the handle – the sturdier and safer the knife under use.
+The more the tang, the more of the blade that extends into the handle and the sturdier and safer the knife will be under use.

-Partial tang is weaker than full tang; never settle for anything less than full tang.
+Keep in mind that partial tang is weaker than full tang.
+So, never settle for anything less than a full tang knife.

 Quite simply the best option, the extended tang is just that; the metal extends past the end of the handle, creating a pommel of hardened steel that could be used for smacking or crushing.